k-lomer/spark-hyrax/README.md

 Distributed methods for block A-orthonormalization

 # A-orthonormalization
 The `lb.edu.aub.hyrax` package contains two implementations of the Classical Gram–Schmidt A-orthonormalization routines for distributed Spark clusters.
-The algorithms are based on the paper _Enlarged Krylov Subspace Methods and Preconditioners for Avoiding Communication_ by Sophie Moufawad.
+The algorithms are based on the paper _Enlarged Krylov Subspace Conjugate Gradient Methods for Reducing Communication_ [[1]](#1).
 This paper presents a number of routines for Enlarged Krylov Supspace Conjugate Gradient methods, with adaptations to reduce the communication costs of performing parallel or distributed computations.
 The A-orthonormalization subroutine is one of the core operations of these methods and in experimental testing it was responsible for around half of the work done by the full CG method.

 This implementation uses custom matrix classes for distributed operations.
-Please see the Matrix documentation notebook for more information on the Matrix operations
+Please see the Matrix Operations section below for more information.

 ### Operation Definition
 Vectors <img src="https://render.githubusercontent.com/render/math?math=u,v\in \mathbb{R}^n"> said to be _A-orthonormal_ for a given <img src="https://render.githubusercontent.com/render/math?math=n\times n"> matrix <img src="https://render.githubusercontent.com/render/math?math=A">, if <img src="https://render.githubusercontent.com/render/math?math=u^tAv=0"> and <img src="https://render.githubusercontent.com/render/math?math=u^tAu=v^tAv=1">